 Royalties

 ACX will pay 40% royalty share if you agree to an exclusive distribution arrangement.
-If you choose a non-exclusive agreement and decide to start selling your audiobook elsewhere, the royalty share drops down to 25%.
+If you choose a non-exclusive distribution agreement and decide to start selling your audiobook elsewhere, the royalty share drops down to 25%.

 This is where ACX pales in comparison to other audiobook distributors.